AnalyticsAutomated/analytics_automated/README.md

 3. Install RabbitMQ (configuring this may hose your postgres install, so install RabbitMQ before postgres) `http://docs.celeryproject.org/en/latest/getting-started/brokers/rabbitmq.html#installing-rabbitmq-on-os-x`
+4. Install postgres for your system, MacOS version can be found at `brew install postgres`
-4. Install virtualenv and virtualenvwrapper
+5. Install virtualenv and virtualenvwrapper
  * `> pip install virtualenv`
  * `> pip install virtualenvwrapper`
-5. Set up bashrc or bash_profile to point virtualevnwrapper at the correct python 3.
+6. Set up bashrc or bash_profile to point virtualevnwrapper at the correct python 3.
 I added this to my .bash_profile
     ```
     PATH="/Library/Frameworks/Python.framework/Versions/3.4/bin:${PATH}"